Adjusting Operating System Resources

 2

-apt install patroni
+apt install percona-patroni

 apt install python3-etcd3